babylonlabs-io/finality-provider/README.md

 See the [Setup Node Guide](https://docs.babylonchain.io/docs/user-guides/btc-staking-testnet/setup-node) for details.

 ### 2. Extractable One-Time Signature (EOTS) Manager
-A secure key management daemon that handles private key operations, generates extractable one-time signatures, and produces public randomness.
+A secure key management daemon that handles EOTS key operations, generates extractable one-time signatures, and produces public randomness.
 For enhanced security, this component should run on a separate machine or network segment.
 Full details are available in the [EOTS Manager Guide](docs/eots.md).

 ### 3. Finality Provider Daemon
-The main daemon that monitors Babylon blocks, commits public randomness, and submits finality signatures.
+The core daemon that polls Babylon blocks, commits public randomness, and submits finality signatures.
 It manages provider status transitions and handles rewards distribution.
 See the [Finality Provider Guide](docs/finality-provider.md) for complete documentation.